The Heart of the Matter

 The other?

 "Oops!
-Someone must have made a terrible mistake.
+I'm in big trouble now.
 I'm not exactly who you think I am.
 I'm in way over my head and will surely screw up Maharaji's event for thousands of people, proving, once and for all, that I am a complete idiot impostor.

 I think you get the picture.